ParisDescartesUnivEdTech/ForumPlusOne/README.md

 What's new ?
 Why "Improved" ?
 -----------------------------

-First, we are based on Advanced Forum , so we have all the imporvement of Advanced Forum.
+First, we are based on Advanced Forum , so we have all the improvement of Advanced Forum.

 More, we disable subscriptions, by default, and users can vote for posts, using a "+1" button.